LeidenUniversityLibrary/digmanclass/_manuscripts/bpl-191-bd.md

 Ages finger counting was used by even the most experienced mathematicians.
 People were able to count to a thousand, just by using their two hands.
 The numbers 1-99 were counted on the left hand, while the numbers 100-9999 were counted on the right.
-Fol.
-4r in this manuscript depicts an illustration of how to count on your fingers according to the method used at the time.
+Fol. <span data-fol="4r" class="fref">4r</span> in this manuscript depicts an illustration of how to count on your fingers according to the method used at the time.